-Also, as for restrooms, many major stations now also have restrooms which are accessible by wheelchair users.
-With the increase in foreign tourists, the station staff have become more trained and able to assist when speaking in English, so do not be afraid to ask for assistance!
+Also, as for restrooms, many major stations now have restrooms that are accessible by wheelchair users.
+With the increase in foreign tourists, the station staff has become more trained and able to assist when speaking in English, so do not be afraid to ask for assistance!

 At one station, the attendant came inside the train to assist with finding a space.
 My grandmother had to borrow a wheelchair and change wheelchairs at each station/jurisdiction, as she only uses a wheelchair during travel, but all of this was smooth.
 At Tokyo station, the attendant escorted us to the taxi port and even stayed with us for about 30 minutes through the wait time until we boarded the taxi.

 Each area also has its metro subway systems and local train systems.
 JR East Maps and Tokyo Area Map.
 One useful change in recent years seen in Tokyo is the station lettering/numbering system.
-JR lines start with a “J” followed by the first letter of the line name, for example JY =JR Yamanote Line.
-Most trains have a screen inside that show what the next station will be, and in major areas there may be some English announcements.
+JR lines start with a “J” followed by the first letter of the line name, for example, JY =JR Yamanote Line.
+Most trains have a screen inside that shows what the next station will be, and in major areas, there may be some English announcements.

 Train Ticket: SUICA/PASMO/ICOCA (Prepaid Cards)

-For temporary visitors, the JR pass may be a useful pass to have if travelling on the JR lines.
-It is a set amount you pay for a designated period (7, 14 or 21 days, for all Japan or one region), and you can ride certain bullet trains and access local JR trains.
+For temporary visitors, the JR pass may be a useful pass to have if traveling on the JR lines.
+It is a set amount you pay for a designated period (7, 14, or 21 days, for all of Japan or one region), and you can ride certain bullet trains and access local JR trains.
 You just need to show the attendant at the gate the pass to get through.
 Be aware that it is difficult to purchase a JR pass once you are in Japan, and it is recommended that you purchase an exchange order before your departure.
 You must go to a designated station/office to redeem your JR pass once you arrive.
 Details on JR pass.

 Reservations and Booking Info.

-On certain trains, such as the bullet train, there are a limited number of designated seats compatible for wheelchair users.
+On certain trains, such as the bullet train, there are a limited number of designated seats compatible with wheelchair users.
 It is best to reserve ahead.
-Reservations can be made from one month prior to your travel date up to 2 days before by calling or visiting a JR station.
-If you are able to afford an extra fee, the Green Car may be a good choice for bullet train travel, as there is more space per seat and can be less congested.
+Reservations can be made from one month before your travel date up to 2 days before by calling or visiting a JR station.
+If you are able to afford an extra fee, the Green Car may be a good choice for bullet train travel, as there is more space per seat, and can be less congested.